Disentangled Generative Models for Robust Prediction of System Dynamics: Methods

-We further investigate the effect of disentanglement in video sequence dynamics.
-To this end, two generative models are used.
-The first is derived from the VAE formulation of the previous section and is called CNN-VAE and is similar to the VAE with the addition of a convolutional encoder and a decoder.
-The encoder projects the input frames down to a low-dimensional space which can be though as equivalent to the phase space of the system.
-A VAE is applied in this projection to predict in the future coordinates in the "phase space".
-The decoder then maps the predictions of the VAE back to pixel space.
-The schematic of the model can be seen in Figure \ref{fig:model_sdvae}(right).

-The second model we use is the Recurrent State Space Model (RSSM) which has been successfully used for planning \citep{Hafner2018LearningPixels}.
-Since RSSM is a hybrid model combining deterministic and variational components, it allows us to assess disentanglement outside the limited scope of VAEs.
-Furthermore, being a state-of-the-art model in long-term video prediction \citep{Saxena2021ClockworkAutoencoders}, it allow us to identify the limits of applying disentanglement in competitive models.
-The loss function we use, shares the same formulation as in the original work of \citep{Hafner2018LearningPixels} with the addition of the supervised disentanglement loss.
-Since in the RSSM formulation there are latent variables for each time-step, we apply an $L_2$ disentanglement loss on all of them:
+We investigate how disentanglement affects modelling of dynamics when the state of the system is not accessible directly but it inferred from high-dimensional observations like image sequences.
+In this case, the state of the system $\textbf{u}_t \in R^d$ is mapped to a high-dimensional rendering $\textbf{f}_t$.
+In our dataset $\textbf{f}_t \in \mathbb{R}_{\geq0}^{64\times 64}$ and $t\in \mathbb{N}$.
+The model for this dataset is the Recurrent State Space Model (RSSM) \citep{Hafner2018LearningPixels}.
+RSSM has been successfully used for planning from pixels and is considered state-of-the-art model in long-term spatiotemporal prediction \citep{Saxena2021ClockworkAutoencoders}.
+Furthermore, RSSM is a hybrid model combining deterministic and stochastic components, and this allows us to assess disentanglement outside VAEs.
+We use the same formulation of the loss function as in the original paper, with the addition of the supervised disentanglement loss, similarly to what we do in \cref{eq:sdvae_loss}.
+Since the RSSM has latent variables for each time-step, we apply a disentanglement loss on all of them.
+The SD-RSSM loss function can be found in \cref{sec:sd-rssm-loss}.

-Where $\bm{o_t}$ is the observations, $\bm{s_t}$ the stochastic latent variables at time $t$, $\bm{\xi}$ are the $k$ dimensional domain parameters and $\delta$ tunes the supervised disentanglement strength.